Dean: Chris Luecke

 Students who have not completed the baccalaureate requirements within seven years of their initial enrollment at USU must have their General Education/University Studies and major requirements evaluated and approved by their department head and dean.

 The departments publish current major requirements in the catalog each year.
-It is the student's responsibility to know the current requirements and to consult with a faculty advisor in planning and completing his or her degree program.
+It is the student's responsibility to know the current requirements and to consult with an advisor in planning and completing his or her degree program.

 In addition to coursework and research involvement, undergraduate education in the S.J. and Jessie E. Quinney College of Natural Resources also includes leadership education through professional internships and extracurricular involvement.
 The Natural Resources Student Council and various student clubs offer opportunities for enrichment, professional development, and fun.
 Most of the student leaders have participated in leadership training activities offered by the S.J. and Jessie E. Quinney College of Natural Resources.
 Students are strongly encouraged to participate in organizations affiliated with their majors or future career paths.
 Among these are student chapters affiliated with the following professional societies: